oroinc/documentation/user_guide/entity_management_ui.rst

 ============================================

-What We are Talking About
+What We Are Talking About
 -------------------------

 Entity is a group of rules and setting such used to create and process all the records of the system the belong to this